bcgov/internationally-educated-nurses/docs/standard_report.md

 ***
 ### Report 3: Status of Internationally Educated Nurse Registrant Applicants

-This report shows the applicant's current status/milestone who registered during the period (from April 1st, 2022 to the selected period end date) or before the period (before April 1st, 2021).\
+This report shows the applicant's current status/milestone who registered during the period (from May 2nd, 2022 to the selected period end date) or before the period (before May 2nd, 2022).\
-*It is likely to change and new period will be 1) Before April 18th, 2022, and 2) April 18th, 2022 to current.
+*It is likely to change and new period will be 1) Before May 2nd, 2022, and 2) May 2nd, 2022 to current.
 We are waiting to final confirmation from MOH side on this.*\
 Here we have identified 3 main statuses `Active`, `Withdrawn`, and `Hired`.\
 ***Note: We will use "to" date only and not "from" date.
 Because we also have to fetch and count applicants who registered before "from" and "to" duration.***